SiverDX/quality_food/README.md

   - `120` is the duration in ticks (`20` ticks means 1 second)
   - `3` is the amplifier (`0` results in an effect level of 1 (i.e. no level shown))
   - `0.45` is the probability to gain this effect when eating the item (`1` means 100%)

 ---

+There is a farmland configuration which allows you to define a bonus (can also be negative, i.e. 0.5) based on the farm block the crop is planted on
+- Example: `farmland_config = ["3;#minecraft:crops;farmersdelight:rich_soil_farmland;1.25"]`
+  - `3` is the index (configurations are tested with the lowest one first - the first matching one will be applied) (needs to be positive)
+  - `#minecraft:crops` is the crop block (can be a tag or a single block)
+  - `farmersdelight:rich_soil_farmland` is the farmland block (can be a tag or a single block)
+  - `1.25` is the multiplier to be applied (needs to be positive - values below `1` will reduce the chance)

+---